 Other study hours are 1:1 tutoring sessions.

 ||Formal summative written assessment will constitute 40% of the student's grade.
 Online assessment will incorporate a variety of activities will constitute 60% of their overall course grade and is taken to represent a formative assessment of learning throughout the programme.

 ||Feedback will be provided by the course tutor in week 1 through 1:1 tutoring, and throughout the course in the online discussion boards.
 Students will also receive formative feedback on each assessed element.

 On completion of this course, the student will be able to:

-- develop a framework for future personal and professional development.
+- 3. Demonstrate commitment to continued personal and professional development.

 |Due to the nature of the course there are no specific learning resources required.
 Each course will develop according to the interests and needs of each student and resources will be identified throughout the learning process.|

 ||The course will provide opportunities for students to develop their skills in critical thinking and self-reflection, and in their ability to communicate effectively with others.
 Communication skills will be developed through contributions to a reflective journal and through interaction on the discussion boards, and through the production of a written overview of learning achieved through the course.

 Depending on the specific focus of the course as developed by individual student, they can expect to develop their skills in one or more of the graduate skill sets.
 They will also be expected to develop around one or more of the University of Edinburgh¿s graduate mindsets: enquiry and lifelong learning; aspiration and personal development; and outlook and engagement.

 |Course organiser||Dr Sharron Ogle